Other ADB Members

 |05B3 - Subsidies to individuals and households||EUR12,499,000,000||USD13,826,327,434||

 (i) No amount/estimate: rent payment deferrals; (ii) No amount/estimate: 13 May 2020, proposed a more simple calculation method to determine monetary subsidies by companies to their employees from their own accounts and from the government's funding.
-Under the new system, no employee should have any losses; (iii) 20 May 2020, Increased to EUR12 billion (from EUR10 billion on 13 April 2020 and EUR5 billion originally) funds for short-time working, self-employed and funds to finance increased costs of caretaking, etc.; (iv) 28 May 2020, Allocated EUR90 million to support freelance artists up to EUR1000 a month; (v) 17 June 2020, Reserved EUR30 million for childcare in the summer from the municipal package; (vi) 26 June 2020, Allocated another EUR30 million to Family Crisis Fund to support low income families, with the amounts to be transferred on 13 July 2020.
+Under the new system, no employee should have any losses; (iii) 20 May 2020, Increased to EUR12 billion (from EUR10 billion on 13 April 2020 and EUR5 billion originally) funds for short-time working, self-employed and funds to finance increased costs of caretaking, etc; (iv) 28 May 2020, Allocated EUR90 million to support freelance artists up to EUR1000 a month; (v) 17 June 2020, Reserved EUR30 million for childcare in the summer from the municipal package; (vi) 26 June 2020, Allocated another EUR30 million to Family Crisis Fund to support low income families, with the amounts to be transferred on 13 July 2020.
 As of 16 July 2020, this amount has been increased to EUR60 million; (vii) 30 July 2020, an additional bonus of EUR360 per child will be given on 30 September 2020 for each family eligible for family allowance; (viii) 30 July 2020, In order to relieve employees who do not receive taxable income (up to EUR11,000), the traffic tax credit has been increased from a maximum of EUR300 to a maximum of EUR400.
 This covers commuting expenses from work to home.
 As of 21 January 2021, this has been extended; (ix) 30 July 2020, The SV reimbursement (for social securtiy contributions) will also be increased from EUR300 to EUR400.
 This applies from the assessment for the calendar year 2020; (x) EUR124.7 million was approved to relieve operators (EUR115.7 million, reflected in 5B4) and passengers (EUR9 million) of costs related to the operation and use of the railway network; (xi) As of 21 January 2021, The SVS bridging funding and the COVID-19 fund of the artists' social insurance fund will be extended until the end of June.
 These measures are estimated to provide up to EUR160 million (EUR120 million and EUR40 million respectively) by that period.
 In addition, a "lockdown bonus" of 1000 euros was created for January and February 2021; (xii) 24 February 2021, EUR150 million for families amidst the COVID-19 pandemic, which includes topping up and extending the family hardship fund until the end of June 2021 as well as a special family allowance for families who received family allowance for at least one month last year.
 As of 15 June 2021, the hardship fund was again extended by 3 months until September 2021.

 |05B4 - Subsidies to businesses||EUR32,931,400,000||USD36,428,539,823||